betaflight/betaflight-configurator/README.md

 Download the installer from [Releases.](https://github.com/betaflight/betaflight-configurator/releases)

+#### Note for MacOS X users

+Changes to the security model used in the latest versions of MacOS X 10.14 (Mojave) and 10.15 (Catalina) mean that the operating system will show an error message ('"Betaflight Configurator.app" is damaged and can’t be opened.
+You should move it to the Trash.') when trying to install the application.
+To work around this, run the following command in a terminal before installing: `sudo spctl --master-disable`.
+Then install Betaflight configurator, and after verifying that the installation has worked, run `sudo spctl --master-enable`.

 ### Via Chrome Web Store (for ChromeOS)

 [![available in the Chrome web store for Chromeos](https://developer.chrome.com/webstore/images/ChromeWebStore_Badge_v2_206x58.png)](https://chrome.google.com/webstore/detail/dlgclabibdhkfnbkajgkplmkpndajfom)